OperationSpark/high-school-prep/take_away.md

 1. What are variables?
 How do we define them and why do we use them?
 2. What are some of the basic built-in data types?
 By data types, we mean, types of things - the things you use in your app.
 3. What is a String?
 How do we often use them?
+What are some methods to manipulate Strings?
+How do we access individual characters in a String?
+How do we split a String in two?
 4. What is a Boolean?
 When would we use a Boolean?
 5. What is an Array, why do we use them, how do we access their elements, and what is the syntax for creating a literal Array?
 6. What is an Object, how do they differ from Arrays, how do we access their values, and what is the syntax for creating a literal Object?